Best Ping Monitoring Tools

 ManageEngine OpManager is a general system availability monitor that integrates Ping into its network discovery and availability tests.
 The system is mainly based on SNMP for device checks but those reports are supplemented by information from continuous Ping sweeps.

-The OpManager system operates an autodiscovery processes, which identifies all connected devices and logs them in a network inventory.
+The OpManager system operates an autodiscovery process, which identifies all connected devices and logs them in a network inventory.
 The system also automatically draws up a network topology map from the discovery data.
 Both the network inventory and topology map are live and so get automatically updated whenever you make changes to the network.

 This monitoring service is able to identify and map virtual services as well as physical resources.
 It discovers all virtualizations and watches their resource usage.
 It will also monitor server resources.
 All of these monitoring systems operate simultaneously, while network monitoring is also going on.
 These constant performance checks lighten the load of operation staff, making the IT data center more efficient and cost-effective.